streem/pbandk/README.md

 #### Bundled Types

-If any changes are made to the generated code that is output by `protoc-gen-kotlin`, then the well-known types (and other proto types used by pb-and-k) need to be re-generated using the updated `protoc-gen-kotlin` binary.
+If any changes are made to the generated code that is output by `protoc-gen-kotlin`, then the well-known types (and other proto types used by pbandk) need to be re-generated using the updated `protoc-gen-kotlin` binary.
 To do this, first download a recent [release of `protoc`](https://github.com/protocolbuffers/protobuf/releases), extract it to a local directory, and then run: